-Samples were collected from both replicate test chambers in each treatment and control group at test initiation and termination to measure concentrations of the test substance.
-All test solution samples were collected at mid-depth, placed in glass vials, and analyzed as soon as possible without storage.
+Samples were collected from both replicate test chambers in each treatment and control group at test initiation, at the approximate mid-point of the test, and at test termination to measure concentrations of the test substance.
+All samples were collected at mid-depth, placed in glass vials, and processed immediately for analysis.